-8.8 These results point to a strong degradation of HRQOL in the resident of Makara.
-The Ohariu Valley proposal is in many was similar to the Markara proposal, and so it can be supposed that the erecting of turbines will likewise degrade the HRQOL of Ohariu residents.
+OPINION: Overall, Our results link exposure to wind turbines to degraded HRQOL, a finding that is consistent with the model described in Figure 1.
+The Kent Breeze Wind Farms proposal is in many was similar to the Markara proposal, and so it can be supposed that the erecting of turbines will likewise degrade the HRQOL of nearby residents, that is, serious health effects will occur.

-9.0 Secondary health effects: Stress-related disease
+Secondary health effects: Stress-related disease

-9.1 Current thinking argues that both noise-induced sleep deficits and annoyance can induce stress-related disease.
+Current thinking argues that both noise-induced sleep deficits and annoyance can induce stressrelated disease.
 Any object or event that an individual perceives as a threat to their safety or to the resting and restorative characteristics of their living environments can be classified as a stressor.
-Noise is one such psychosocial stressor that can induce maladaptive psychological responses and negatively impact health via interactions between the autonomic nervous system, the neuroendocrine system, and the immune system (see Table 9.0).
+Noise is one such psychosocial stressor that can induce maladaptive psychological responses and negatively impact health via interactions between the autonomic nervous system, the neuroendocrine system, and the immune system (see Table 3).

-Table 9.0: Three systems implicated in the negative relationship between stress and health
+Table 3: Three systems implicated in the negative relationship between stress and health